New York Like a Native

 Can we visit DUMBO or walk the Brooklyn Bridge before the Brooklyn 101 or 202 tours?

-You can, though those locations are at the end in my typical sequence.
-But I'm happy to lead the tour "backwards."
-Alternatively, the Brooklyn Museum and/or Brooklyn Botanic Garden are great to visit before these tours, as they're nearby the start.
-Also, we can simply do the DUMBO/Brooklyn Heights tour.
+Sure, we just organize the route to end near the Brooklyn Museum or in Park Slope.
+Alternatively, the Brooklyn Museum and/or Brooklyn Botanic Garden are great to visit before these tours, as they can be nearby the start.
+Also, we can simply do the DUMBO/Brooklyn Heights tour, and maybe continue into Cobble Hill & Carroll Gardens.

 We're hoping to save money.
 Why can't you just charge $25-$35/person and open tours up to larger groups?

-My business model is private tours--except for the infrequent times I lead tours for an established organization, college, or company.
-Others operate regularly scheduled public groups tours with as many as 20-30 people, charging per ticket.
-If I did that, I might make more money, but deliver a slower and lower-quality tour.
+My business model is small-group private tours--except for the very infrequent times I lead tours for an established organization, college, or company.
+Others operate regularly scheduled public group tours with as many as 20-30 people, charging per ticket.
+If I did that, I might take home more money, but deliver a slower and lower-quality tour.
 I prefer my way.

 Why can't you add us to someone else's tour?